MattFerraro/devsite/nextjs-blog/posts/geometric-algebra.md

 The fact that we can write (and visualize) the same bivector multiple ways implies that even though we write down bivectors using 6 numbers, that there are really only 5 degrees of freedom in a bivector.

 If you've heard of quaternions, they famously use 4 numbers to represent 3 degrees of rotation.
-Their redundancy makes them much more algebraicly useful but also harder to visualize.
+Their redundancy makes them much more algebraicly useful but also harder to visualize and understand.

 Bivectors might be similar.
 We'll pay close attention to this.